aimat-lab/ML4pXRDs/README.md

 ```

 ## Simulating pXRDs
-This repository provides various functions of simulating powder XRDs:
+This repository provides various functions to simulate powder XRD patterns:

-- Use function `from ml4pxrd_tools.simulation.simulation_core import
+- Use function `ml4pxrd_tools.simulation.simulation_core.get_pattern_optimized`
-get_pattern_optimized` for fast simulation of the angles and intensities of all
+for fast simulation of the angles and intensities of all peaks in a given
-peaks in a given range.
-This uses a optimized version of the pymatgen
+$2\theta$ range.
+This uses a optimized version of the pymatgen implementation.
-implementation.
 - Use function `from ml4pxrd_tools.simulation.simulation_smeared import get_smeared_patterns`
 to simulate one or more smeared patterns (peaks convoluted with a Gaussian preak profile)
 for a given structure object.